DanaY326/discord-bot-stats/README.md

     "sqlServer": "XXXXXXXXX", //name of the server where your SQL database is hosted
     "sqlPort": XXXX
 }
-5. Deploy commands by running "node deploy.js", then start the app by running "node index.js".
+6. Deploy commands by running "node deploy.js", then start the app by running "node index.js" and waiting until the confirmation message "Ready!
+Logged in as [...]" is shown in terminal.
-6. Add your bot to servers by generating an invite link on the developper portal.
+7. Add your bot to servers by generating an invite link on the Discord Developer Portal.
-7. Use the bot and enjoy!
+8. Use the bot and enjoy!